rafichowdhury1220/shadow-admin-detector/README.md

 # Shadow Admin Detector

-A concise, recruiter-friendly Python project that demonstrates a solution architect's thinking and an IAM engineer's implementation for detecting "shadow admins" — accounts that have effective administrative privileges without an explicit Admin role.
+A concise project that demonstrates a solution architect's thinking and an IAM engineer's implementation for detecting "shadow admins" — accounts that have effective administrative privileges without an explicit Admin role.

 ## Highlights